al6x/memdb/readme.md

 Simple in-memory transactional database of native objects with persistent log.

-Use `scripts/test` to run tests, also take a look at [examples](examples).
+Use `scripts/test` to run tests and `scripts/posts-example` to run examples.

 # Example

 *For the actual code go to [examples/PostsExample.java](examples/PostsExample.java)*

-Define your Domain Model.
+Define your Domain Models.

 ``` Java
 public static class Post {